What does a Landscape Designer do?

 Is becoming a Landscape Designer a good career path?

 A landscape designer creates beautiful outdoor spaces.
 They work on parks, gardens, and private properties.
 This job combines art and science.
-Designers must understand plants and soil.
-They also need to know how to make spaces look nice and work well.
+Designers must think about plants, soil, and water.
+They also consider the layout and style of the space.
+This job offers many chances to be creative.

 - Pros: